 SHB30215 – Certificate III in Make-Up

-Units towards this qualification may be available in the 120 hour Hair or Beauty Services course.
-Only this course is available at St Joseph TSC Hinchinbrook.
+Units towards this qualification may be available in a 120 hour Hair or Beauty Services course.
+Please discuss with your Trade Training/Skills Centre.

-Students are required to undertake the 360 hour course to possibly achieve the Certificate III in Make-up.
-Those completing 120 or 240 hour courses will achieve a Statement of Attainment towards Certificate III in Make-up.
+Students are required to undertake the 360 hour course to, upon successful completion, achieve the Certificate III in Make-up.
+Depending on units of competency already achieved, students undertaking the 120 or 240 hour courses may achieve a Statement of Attainment towards Certificate III in Make-up.
+Students with sufficient units achieved in previous courses may be able to achieve the full certificate.

 Days worked as part of a School Based Apprenticeship or Traineeship satisfies this NESA requirement.